 The Definition of Morality

-First published Wed Apr 17, 2002; substantive revision Tue Sep 8, 2020
+First published Wed Apr 17, 2002; substantive revision Tue Jan 28, 2025

-In the normative sense, “morality” refers to a code of conduct that would be accepted by anyone who meets certain intellectual and volitional conditions, almost always including the condition of being rational.
+In the normative sense, “morality” refers to a code of conduct that would be endorsed by anyone who meets certain intellectual and volitional conditions, almost always including the condition of being rational.
 That a person meets these conditions is typically expressed by saying that the person counts as a moral agent.
-However, merely showing that a certain code would be accepted by any moral agent is not enough to show that the code is the moral code.
-It might well be that all moral agents would also accept a code of prudence or rationality, but this would not by itself show that prudence was part of morality.
+However, merely showing that a certain code would be endorsed by any moral agent is not enough to show that the code is the moral code.
+It might well be that all moral agents would also endorse a code of prudence or rationality, but this would not by itself show that prudence was part of morality.
 So something else must be added; for example, that the code can be understood to involve a certain kind of impartiality, or that it can be understood as having the function of making it possible for people to live together in groups.

 1. Is Morality Unified Enough to Define?

 An assumption suggested by the very existence of this encyclopedia entry is that there is some unifying set of features in virtue of which all moral systems count as moral systems.
 But Sinnott-Armstrong (2016) directly argues against an analogous hypothesis in connection with moral judgments, and also seems to take this view to suggest that morality itself is not a unified domain.
-He points out that moral judgments cannot be unified by any appeal to the notion of harm to others, since there are such things as moral ideals, and there are harmless behaviors that a significant number of people regard as morally wrong: Sinnott-Armstrong gives example such as cannibalism and flag-burning.
+He points out that moral judgments cannot be unified by any appeal to the notion of harm to others, since there are such things as moral ideals, and there are harmless behaviors that a significant number of people regard as morally wrong: Sinnott-Armstrong gives examples such as cannibalism and flag-burning.
 Whether people who condemn such behaviors morally are correct in those judgments is largely irrelevant to the question of whether they count as moral in the first place.

 Sinnott-Armstrong seems right in holding that moral judgments cannot be delimited from other judgments simply by appeal to their content.
 It seems quite possible for someone to have been raised in such a way as to hold that it is morally wrong for adult men to wear shorts.
 And it also seems plausible that, as he also argues, moral judgments cannot be identified by reference to any sort of neurological feature common and peculiar to them and them alone.
 A third strategy might be to claim that moral judgments are those one makes as a result of having been inducted into a social practice that has a certain function.
 However, this function cannot simply be to help facilitate the sorts of social interactions that enable societies to flourish and persist, since too many obviously non-moral judgments do this.